rust-lang/book/second-edition/nostarch/chapter10.md

 The function signature now tells Rust that for some lifetime `'a`, the function takes two parameters, both of which are string slices that live at least as long as the lifetime `'a`.
-The function signature also tells Rust that string slice returned from the function will also live at least as long as the lifetime `'a`.
+The function signature also tells Rust that the string slice returned from the function will live at least as long as the lifetime `'a`.
 This is the rule we want Rust to enforce.

 As discussed, by specifying the lifetime parameters in this function signature,